ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

 For our project, we developed three distinct images, each serving a specialized purpose.
 The first is designed for training, responsible for training the model and logging to WandB for effective monitoring.
 To initiate this training image, one can either kickstart the process by executing the submit_vertex_job.py script or, if running locally, fire up the Docker container using the command docker run -e WANDB_API_KEY=<API_KEY_HERE> trainer:latest.
+Here is the dockerfile used to build the train image: <https://github.com/ChrisRawstone/Detecting_AI_Generated_Text/blob/master/dockerfiles/train_model.dockerfile>.

 The second image, tailored for deployment, takes the trained model and facilitates its deployment, making it ready for real-time predictions.
 This is achieved by launching Cloud Run, leveraging the capabilities of FASTAPI to ensure smooth and responsive deployment.